The African National Congress's centenary birthday celebrations will cost more than R100-million, the party said on Tuesday.

 "We are now, as of today, 60 days away from the anticipated January 8 celebration to commemorate the birth of the oldest and surviving liberation movement in the continent."

 Mbete said the ANC had been preparing for the celebrations for the past two years.
+The main bash would start on January 6 and go on until January 8 2012.

 It would start in Waaihoek, in the Western Cape, which was the founding place of the ANC, Mbete said.